Young-TW/yu/README.md

-# yu - a package manager for all unix-like systems
+# yu - a package manager wrapper for all unix-like systems

-`yu` is a package manager for all unix-like systems.
+`yu` allows users to use the same command to install, uninstall, and upgrade packages on all unix-like systems.

 [![CodeFactor](https://www.codefactor.io/repository/github/young-tw/yu/badge)](https://www.codefactor.io/repository/github/young-tw/yu)